This is me, in the middle of the picture, and in the middle of my potager,

 I LOVE to grow food.

 Heirloom tomatoes are my absolute passion though, all colours and kinds.
-I have been crazy about them ever since I grew my first purple tomato over 20 years ago.
+I have been crazy about them since I grew my first purple tomato over 20 years ago.
 Purple Prince blew me away with both flavour and vigor, and I have been hooked on heirlooms ever since.
 I still grow Purple Prince every year, it never ceases to amaze.

 The Nitty Gritty Potager blog is all about growing food ... in a cottage style kitchen garden fashion, using poly-culture practices.